cyew3/oneVPL-intel-gpu/api/documentation/mediasdkjpeg-man.md

 ## Encoding Procedure

 The application can use the same encoding procedures for JPEG/motion JPEG encoding, as illustratedin Figure 12.
-See the *SDK Developer Reference* for the description of the encoding procedures.
+See the [*SDK API Reference Manual*](./mediasdk-man.md) for the description of the encoding procedures.

 ###### Figure 2: Pseudo Code of the JPEG encoding Procedure